-Why consider treatment for schizophrenia at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for schizophrenia at Belmont Behavioral Health System in Philadelphia, PA

 When schizophrenia goes without treatment, an individual can suffer from impaired communication skills and distorted perceptions.
 Also, someone who has schizophrenia can also see an increase in family conflict, issues with friends, problems with co-workers and strangers, and more.
 Social isolation also becomes a risk factor for an individual facing this mental health condition.
 Untreated schizophrenia can cause an individual to struggle with maintaining or obtaining employment, which can cause him or her to suffer from financial problems.
 Additionally, schizophrenia can lead to an increase in suicidal behaviors and ideation, as well as self-harm.
 Despite the many negative effects that can develop when an individual does not obtain treatment for schizophrenia, they can be prevented or decreased when treatment is appropriately sought and implemented.

-Types of schizophrenia treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of schizophrenia treatment offered at Belmont Behavioral Health System in Philadelphia, PA

-Belmont Behavioral Health is an 80-bed inpatient treatment center where adult men and women ages 18 and above can receive comprehensive and compassionate care for a wide range of emotional and behavioral health issues, including schizophrenia.
+Belmont Behavioral Health System is an inpatient and outpatient treatment center where adult men and women ages 18 and above can receive comprehensive and compassionate care for a wide range of emotional and behavioral health issues, including schizophrenia.

 We place a premium on providing personalized care that has been customized to address the specific strengths, needs, and treatment goals of each person who heals with us.
 As a result, no two patients will have identical treatment experiences at our treatment center.
 Depending upon the specifics of a patient’s individualized plan, his or her treatment may feature the following elements: